Adding Reconfiguration to Zielonka's Asynchronous Automata: From Fixed to Reconfigurable and Back

+Similarly to Theorem~\ref{lemma:AA to CTS}, the construction makes it so that any run of $\A$ has a corresponding run of $\B$ where the states are identical for each process, and the same in the other direction. \end{proof}

-\end{itemize} Note that having global transitions is necessary to ensure all processes share the same message content $t$.
-However if we assume that $T$ is a singleton, then local transitions suffice. \end{proof}
+Note that message-determinism is necessary for the transition function to be well defined.
+Without that assumption, we would obtain non-deterministic AA, which have not been defined in this paper.
+Furthermore, note that having global transitions is necessary to ensure all processes share the same message content $t$.
+However if we assume that $T$ is a singleton, then local transitions suffice.
+Additionally, notice that the construction would still work with a set $T$ of infinite size, so we could consider RAA where processes synchronize by agreeing on, say, an integer.